Annapurna Base Camp Trek in brief

 The trekkers can build up their stamina by daily walking and joining hiking activities.
 The ascending and descending walking habit would be very beneficial while going to the Annapurna base camp trek.

-Similarly, if you have a previous trekking experience to the higher elevation, this would be very supportive to cover the day-to-day distance as per the itinerary.
+Similarly, if you have a previous trekking experience to a higher elevation, this would be very supportive to cover the day-to-day distance as per the itinerary.
 However, the Annapurna base camp is designed on the basis of a longer trekking itinerary.
 So, you can complete it easily.

 Though, trekking to Annapurna base camp solo is possible.
 It is always recommendable to hire a guide or at least a porter.
 So, you can get a company and the trail would be easier as you do not need to pressurize your mind for searching the routes on a map.